 A continuation of HB 2401, which is a prerequisite for this course.
 An introduction to the fundamentals of biblical Hebrew.
 Major emphasis is on the assimilation of basic grammatical forms and vocabulary.
 Students will translate selected texts from the Hebrew Old Testament and be introduced to exegetical methodology.

 New Testament and Greek

-Note: Logos Bible Research Software (Silver Edition or above) is recommended for all courses in the New Testament Department.
+Note: Logos Bible Research Software (Silver Edition or above) is recommended for all undergraduate courses in the New Testament Department.
+It is required for master level courses.